FAQ: Frequently Asked Questions

 Where do your students come from?

 5% southern Manitoba, 30% Winnipeg, 35% across Canada, and 30% International students compose of our most rapidly growing market.
-In the last few years we’ve had students from the UK, South Africa, Sri Lanka, USA, China, Hungary, Germany, Barbados, Trinidad, Belize, France, USA, Belize, Nigeria, The Netherlands, Brazil, Pakistan, China, and India.
+In the last few years we’ve had students from the UK, South Africa, India, South Korea, Sri Lanka, USA, Hungary, Germany, Barbados, Trinidad, Belize, France, USA, Belize, Nigeria, The Netherlands, Brazil, Pakistan, and China.

 What type of students do you get?

 In terms of number of courses we train around 400 pilots a year.
-About 30% for fun, and 70% for a Professional Licence.
+About 20% for recreation, and 80% for a Professional Licence.